 There are over 4,800 students in this university studying now and about 500 people take part in the run.
 It is the culmination of the holiday and a great tradition that promotes a healthy way of life, isn’t it?

 The March to Kreiderheim

 Pennsylvanian Lebanon Valley College has another interesting tradition of celebrating the Thanksgiving day.
 Each year the team of the university has a football match against Albright College students.
 If the team of the first college wins, they organize a group walk to the college president’s home and petition to have an additional day off for Thanksgiving celebration.

-This tradition is more than 50 years old and this year over 450 students, the fourth part of the whole enrollment took part in this year’s march.
+This tradition is more than 50 years old and this year over 450 students, the fourth part of the whole enrollment took part in this year’s match.
 Students like this activity much as it not only unites both sportsmen and their fans and game spectators but also gives them an extra day to spend with the family.
 The president of the college never refuses the petition in the case of the team’s victory – a great tradition to take an example of!

 A family celebration at college

-What can be better than a celebration of the Thanksgiving day in the circle of your family, college friends and teachers!
+What can be better than a celebration of the Thanksgiving day in the circle of your family, college friends, and teachers!
 This opportunity is offered by Hesston College that organizes the annual holiday festivities for the whole families.
 It is a great opportunity to make your closest relatives involved into the important part of your life – education.
 The lineup offers activities for family members of all ages including meals, concerts, and talent shows, basketball competitions and a 2-mile run.
 Each person will find something to his taste as well as diversify the way of holiday celebration.
 This tradition dates back to the 70s when the first Thanksgiving Weekend was organized.
 Nowadays it is a great way for a student’s family to be together on this day!

 Dinner with the college president and his wife